TELOS-syslab/MerlinOSDI26AE/README.md

 ```

 ### Figure 14: Throughput

-Estimated runtime and resources:
-- CPU: high
-- Memory: recommend >= 32GB
+Recommended AE path: use the bundled results and `scripts/plot/throughput.py`.

+Estimated cost for the optional rerun: high CPU load, recommend `>=32GB` RAM,
-- Disk: 6GB for the artificial trace.
+and about `6GB` disk for the synthetic trace.

 The precomputed throughput results are in: